New Palette Planner

 Stay tuned for the next challenge, and keep sharing your amazing mock-ups! ✨

-Designer Spotlight – Lindlee Smith
+Designer Spotlight – Radha Weaver

 Personal Background

-Lindlee, as we dive into your story, could you provide a snapshot of who you are and take us on the journey that led you to where you are today?
+Radha, as we dive into your story, could you provide a snapshot of who you are and take us on the journey that led you to where you are today?

 Quilting Journey